craignicholson/docker-quickstart/05_Networking/README.md

 ```

-## Describe the built in network drivers and the use cases for each and detail the differecnes betweek host and ingress network port publishing mode.
+## Describe the built in network drivers and the use cases for each and detail the differecnes betweek host and ingress network port publishing mode

 Types

 - Bridge
 - None
 - Host